chadweimer/container-stacks/README.md

 1. Create the `./config/oidc_clients.yml` file below the base authelia bind mount location, and populate it with the [desired OIDC client configuration](https://www.authelia.com/integration/openid-connect/introduction/).
    - To generate OIDC client IDs, follow this [guide from Authelia](https://www.authelia.com/reference/guides/generating-secure-values/#generating-a-random-alphanumeric-string), but use length 32 instead of 64 if using the openssl command due to character length restrictions.
    - To generate OIDC client secrets, follow this [guide from Authelia](https://www.authelia.com/reference/guides/generating-secure-values/#generating-a-random-password-hash).
+1. After starting the proxy stack, define users in lldap to use to log in to other services

 ### Variables